NicolaSansom/Javascript30/08 - Fun with HTML5 Canvas/README.md

 # Lessons learned

-In this video we learn about the canvas element this was interesting because it is something I have never really touched before.
+In this video we learn about the canvas element this was interesting because it is something I have never really touched on before.

 ## What is a canvas